Top 10 things to do in Swansea

 9. Pick up some local produce at the Uplands Market

-This popular market started in 2013 as a social enterprise runs on the last Saturday of the month and brings together a wide range of local producers and performers.
+This popular market started in 2013 as a social enterprise runs on the last Saturday of the month and brings together a wide range of local producers and performers arrive in style.
 Thanks to the popularity of the Uplands Market there is now also a Marina Market on the second Sunday of every month.
 For more information visit the Uplands Market website.

 10. Watersports on Swansea Bay beach